banner

 What is a good life?
 What makes a life good?

-Read for Wednesday: Csikszentmihalyi & flow
+Read for Thursday: Csikszentmihalyi & flow

-Read for Friday: Hamlet excerpts (annotated Hamlet)
+Read for Tuesday: Hamlet excerpts (annotated Hamlet)

-Due Monday: First takeaways/residuals, responding to Csikszentmihalyi
+Due Tuesday: First takeaways/residuals, responding to Csikszentmihalyi

-Read for Wednesday: Aristotle & Tabensky: Flourishing
+Read for Thursday: Aristotle & Tabensky: Flourishing

-Due Friday: Second takeaways/residuals, responding to Aristotle and Tabensky
+Due Thursday: Second takeaways/residuals, responding to Aristotle and Tabensky

-Week 3: Feb.
-1
+Week 3: Sept.
+8

 Finishing Hamlet

-The meanings of death and the implications of dying.
+The meanings of death and the implications of dying

 More on what happiness is NOT

-A menu of final project ideas approved so far
+A menu of final project ideas approved so far ('21)

-Read for Wednesday: Happiness Won't Save You
+Read for Tuesday: Happiness Won't Save You

-Week 4: Feb.
-8
+Week 4: Sept.
+15

 Finishing up Brickman.
 Listening to one another (attention!).